Commercial Bay: All the major retailers and restaurants opening their doors today

 Commercial Bay has been under construction for the past four years and faced a string of opening delays.
 More than 8000 workers have been working on the site over past four years and about 500 people have been on-site daily as the final work is completed in lead-up to opening.

-Heart of the City chief executive Viv Beck said the opening of Commercial Bay next month would be a "welcome sign of recovery" and would draw people into the city to as it returns to what it was before Covid-19.
+Heart of the City chief executive Viv Beck said the opening of Commercial Bay would be a "welcome sign of recovery" and would draw people into the city to as it returns to what it was before Covid-19.

 "The opening marks a huge milestone in the city and we're excited that it's not too far away until the adjacent waterfront area will complement this unique site as a memorable place for Aucklanders to enjoy with their family and friends," she said.